dotnet/csharpstandard/standard/terms-and-definitions.md

 - **parameter**
   - variable declared as part of a method, instance constructor, operator, or indexer definition, which acquires a value on entry to that function member
 - **program**
-  - one or more source files that are presented to the compiler and are run or executed by an execution environment
+  - one or more compilation units that are presented to the compiler and are run or executed by an execution environment
-- **source file**
-  - ordered sequence of Unicode characters
 - **unsafe code**
   - code that is permitted to perform such lower-level operations as declaring and operating on pointers, performing conversions between pointers and integral types, and taking the address of variables
 - **warning, compile-time**